 1:00pm.
 Please note that screenings are held at the Cinema Art Theater, 17701 Dartmouth Drive, Lewes, DE 19958, and will be shown as a recorded presentation after being filmed live.

 Yannick Nézet-Séguin leads the classic John Dexter production of Poulenc’s devastating story of faith and martyrdom.
 Mezzo-soprano Isabel Leonard sings the touching role of Blanche and soprano Karita Mattila, a legend in her own time, returns to the Met as the Prioress.

 One of the most successful operas of the later decades of the 20th century, “Dialogues des Carmélites” is a rare case of a modern work that is equally esteemed by audiences and experts.
 The opera focuses on a young member of an order of Carmelite nuns, the aristocratic Blanche de la Force, who must overcome a pathological timidity in order to answer her life’s calling.
 The score reflects key aspects of its composer’s personality: Francis Poulenc was an urbane Parisian with a profound mystical dimension, and the opera addresses both the characters’ internal lives and their external realities.

-[Sung in German with English subtitles.
-Run time approximately 4 hours, 55 minutes, including two intermissions.]
+[Sung in French with English subtitles.
+Run time approximately 3 hours, 9 minutes, including one intermission.]